jhogan/core/README.md

 that match the pattern `test*.py`.
 Note that `test.py` should complete with no failures on a feature branch before it is merged into 'main'.

-To narrow you tests down a little, you choose to run only the module-level tests.
-To run all the product tests, run the [testproduct.py](testproduct.py) script mentioned above:
+To narrow you tests down a little, you can choose to run only the module-level tests.
+For example, to run all the tests for the product classes, run the [testproduct.py](testproduct.py) script mentioned
+above:

     ./testproduct.py

 To narrow things down even more, you can choose to run a tester class
 specifically:

-    ./testproduct.py test_product
+    ./testproduct.py product_

-This only runs the tests in the `test_product` class.
+This only runs the tests in the `product_` tester class.

 During development, you will probably want to focus on one tester method at a time.
 If you were testing the updating capabilities of the `product` class, as described above, you could choose to run only the `it_updates` method like this:

-    ./testproduct.py test_product.it_updates
+    ./testproduct.py product_.it_updates

 This is much faster.